UnofficialJuliaMirror/RandomizedPropertyTest.jl-6d7a0864-9fbc-11e9-1427-7bb65d6eba8e/README.md

   If you need something like this, consider specialising `RandomizedPropertyTest.generate` for a custom generator datatype instead.
 - Testing is not exhaustive:
   You should not rely on `@quickcheck` to test every possible input value, e. g. if the only variable for which you are testing is a small integer range.
+- Error messages do not give correct source location information in case of a failure.
+  However, if `@quickcheck` used in conjunction with `@test`, a full stacktrace is given; if it is used interactively, the location should be obvious.
+  Further, in both cases the expression is printed.
+  This makes the lack of correct location only a minor issue in most cases.

 Similar work